 From big cities to small towns there seems to be a serious problem with the over population of free roaming and feral cats.
 When some frustrated people in the small town of Amherstburg started to complain about over powering stenches and on-going cat fights in their neighbourhood, the people started talking.
 Some of the towns people wanted these cats put down, or at least 'gone' from their neighbourhood!
 If they had only known there was a simple solution to the problem where the towns people could live at peace with these unloved felines.
-A group of us concerned people got together at a local church to discuss the issues at hand.
+A group of concerned people got together at a local church to discuss the issues at hand.
 It was then we decided to research and learn what could be done to fix the problem- in a humane way.
 And learn we did!
 TNvR was the answer.
 Trap, Neuter vaccinate, then Return these cats to their caretakers.
-So, from 2009 to 2014 we fundraised and trapped these unwanted cats.
-We transported them to and from the clinic for spays, neuters, vaccines and ear tips.
+So, from 2009 to 2014 we fund raised and trapped these unwanted cats.
+We transported them to and from the clinic for spays, neuters, vaccines and ear tips before re-releasing them back to the area where they trapped.
 Our group of 13 members worked diligently at trying to lower the feral cat population with this TNvR program.
 This would surely stop future births of unwanted kittens while giving these present cats a healthier life on the streets.
 Together we managed to help over 400 cats from Nov.
 2009 to March 2014.

 Create your own unique website with customizable templates.